Slip-flow theory for thermo-osmosis based on a kinetic model with near-wall potential: Slip-flow theory with near-wall potential

 where $h_\K=h_\K(\eta,\,x_2,\,x_3)$ with $h=u_{i\K}$, $\tau_\K$, $\omega_\K$, and $P_\K$.
 The functions $Y_1^{(1)}(\eta)$, $Y_2^{(1)}(\eta)$, $\Omega_1^{(0)}(\eta)$, and $\Theta_1^{(0)}(\eta)$ represent the so-called Knudsen-layer functions.
 These Knudsen-layer functions are predefined functions determined alongside the slip and jump coefficients $\b11$, $\b21$, and $\c10$ by solving the Knudsen-layer problems.
 Note that $Y_1^{(1)}(\eta)$, $Y_2^{(1)}(\eta)$, $\Omega_1^{(0)}(\eta)$, and $\Theta_1^{(0)}(\eta)$ all decays as $\eta\to\infty$, as we will see later in Sec.~\ref{sec:effect-of-U} for $Y_2^{(1)}(\eta)$.

 The strategy of the flow-behavior analysis is as follows. (i) First, we solve the Knudsen-layer problems [Eqs.~\eqref{eq:KLproblem-decomposed21-maintext}, \eqref{eq:KLproblem-decomposed10-maintext}, and \eqref{eq:KLproblem-decomposed11-maintext}].
 This process is done numerically in principle, but the recipe has been presented in the literature \cite{Ohwada1989}.
 Note that the Knudsen-layer problems does not include $k$ as the physical parameter. (ii) Second, under the specific setting of boundary values $u_{\w i}^\pm$ and $\tau_\w^\pm$, we solve the fluid-dynamic equations Eq.~\eqref{eq:Stokeseqs} with the slip and jump boundary conditions Eq.~\eqref{eq:slipbcs} to obtain the Hilbert part.
 This process can be done either analytically or numerically, depending on the situations.
 In any case, the cost for solving the fluid-dynamics equations is expected to be much smaller than that for solving the original system Eqs.~\eqref{eq:bgk-nd}--\eqref{eq:bc-nd}. (iii) Finally, we add the Knudsen-layer corrections Eq.~\eqref{eq:KLcorrections} to the Hilbert part.
 If the flow behavior in the bulk is only interested, the process (iii) may be omitted.
+In this paper, we will discuss the flow field near the boundary and include the Knudsen-layer corrections as we will see in Sec.~\ref{sec:thermo-osmosis}.

 We leave a couple of remarks. (i) We consider the expansion up to the first-order in $k$ and neglect the contributions of $O(k^2)$ in this paper.
 However, it is possible to extend the $\gsf$ theory to incorporate higher-order effects, including the effects of curved surfaces \cite{Sone2007}. (ii) The analysis presented so far is also applicable to the Boltzmann equation \cite{Sone2007}.
-In thie study, we have adopted the BGK model for simplicity, as it enables us to understand the framework of the generalized slip-flow theory more easily.
+In this study, we have adopted the BGK model for simplicity, as it enables us to understand the framework of the generalized slip-flow theory more easily.
 A known limitation of the BGK model, however, is that it fixes the Prandtl number of the gas to unity.
 This drawback can be amended by employing more sophisticated (but complex) models, such as the ellipsoidal-statistical (ES) model \cite{Holway1966} or the Shakhov model \cite{Shakhov1972}.
 The framework developed in the present paper is expected to be extendable to these models in a straightforward manner.